 - A valid collective bargaining agreement that shows the regular hourly wage rate by job classification of worker.
 If using a collective bargaining agreement, the records must include an employee roster by job classification that permits the reconciliation of individual employees to the job classifications set forth in the collective bargaining agreement.

 For all employees, other than salaried employees, the payroll for which an hourly wage determination cannot be reconciled to time cards or time book entries or collective bargaining agreements as specified above shall not be assigned to a classification that requires the regular hourly wage to equal or exceed a specified amount.

-Note that Rule 2a for Dual Wage classifications is the only rule that includes a requirement for recording the times the employee started and ended each work period throughout the workday.
+Note that Rule 2a for dual wage classifications is the only rule that includes a requirement for recording the times the employee started and ended each work period throughout the workday.

 Each of these rules requires that certain data elements be contemporaneously recorded and summarized, but the rules do not require that a standard form or format be used.
-This allows employers the flexibility to use a variety of methods and technology to record the required information.
+This allows employers the flexibility to use a variety of methods and technologies to record the required information.

 If you have a classification question that you would like covered in a future Classification and Test Audit Insight e-newsletter, email us at [email protected].